mwendenzuki/health-info-app/README.md

 ## How to Run

 1. Clone the repository:
-   git clone <your-repo-link> cd health-system-app
+   git clone <your-repo-link> cd health-info-app

 2. Install dependencies:
    npm install